LacledesLAN/gamesvr-csgo-warmod/README.md

 At the start of every round the server writes a file called *LL_round##.txt* which can be loaded to restore the previous round.
 After a round is restored the game will be paused; when all players are ready unpause with `mp_unpause_match`.
 Players will need to hit "3" in order to discard the WarMod message and they can continue on.

-There are a lot of pitfalls so please read warnings careful.
+There are a lot of pitfalls so please read warnings carefully.
 It is **highly* recommended you use [Snippet-Generator](https://github.com/LacledesLAN/Snippet-Generator) to run round restores.

-*Note: file names are "zero-indexed". `LL_round00.txt` is for round 1, `LL_round01.txt` is round 2, and so on.*
+*Note: Be sure you're using the right number. **File names are "zero-indexed"**. `LL_round00.txt` is for round 1, `LL_round01.txt` is round 2, and so on.*

-After a game resets (for example if a *changelevel* command was issued) the server will start over-write any existing files, starting with LL_round00.txt.
+After a game resets (for example if a *changelevel* command was issued) the server will start over, over-writing any existing files starting with LL_round00.txt.

 **WARNINGS:**
 * Issuing the wrong round restore command may restore a round from a previous game.